Find our current school program offerings, initiatives and campaigns.

-A pilot program to support graduate teachers in the first years of their careers.
+Supporting graduate teachers in the first year of their career.

-Funding is available to attract more teachers for hard-to-staff positions.
-Find out how to submit an expression of interest for your school and how you can apply for a teaching position.
+Funding will soon be available to attract more teachers to Victorian government schools.
+Find out how to submit an expression of interest for your school or how to apply for a teaching position.

-Guidance for teaching professionals on how to register interest in becoming a tutor or Casual Relief Teacher (CRT).
+Guidance for teaching professionals on how to register interest in becoming a tutor in government schools.

 Anyone can accidentally leave their child in a car.
 Remember to check your back seat before leaving.